sgf-HonestAnt/Bamboo_FE/README.md

 [![Ideal_Pancake Screen Shot][product-screenshot]](LINKTOTHEDEMO)

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for `LINKTOTHEDEMO` and `ideal-pancake`.
+Do a search and replace with your text editor for `LINKTOTHEDEMO` and `Bamboo_FE`.
 Also remember to change the urls at the bottom of this README and change the Table of Contents as required!

 <p align="right">(<a href="#top">back to top</a>)</p>